manuelbcd/go-openproject/README.md

 	i := openproj.WorkPackage{
 		Subject: "This is my test work package",
-		Description: &openproj.WPDescription {
+		Description: &openproj.WPDescription{
 			Format: "textile",
 			Raw:    "This is just a demo workpackage description", },
 	}